-ImmediateData=<Yes|No>
+ImmediateData=<boolean-value>

+Default is Yes.
 Result function is AND.

 The initiator and target negotiate support for immediate data.
 To turn immediate data off, the initiator or target must state its desire to do so.
 ImmediateData can be turned on if both the initiator and target have ImmediateData=Yes.